erik-slack/lunchinator-5000/README.md

 This is a simple coding challenge given to me as part of an interview regarding Node.js.

+Summary: write an API that allows clients to vote on where they're going to go eat lunch today.

 ## Challenge Specs

 * [https://interview-project-17987.herokuapp.com/backend-software-engineer-test](https://interview-project-17987.herokuapp.com/backend-software-engineer-test)